Guilded-NET/Guilded-NET.github.io/references/Embed.md

     .SetFooter("Footer text here");
 ```
 ### Remarks
 Represents a custom/rich embed that represents some kind of information.

-[Message](Message 'Guilded.NET.Base.Content.Message') instance can hold more than 1 embed.

-This is usually used in Webhooks to provide an information about
-a new post or any event that occurred.
-It can also be used for displaying
-results from a bot or used as a content instead of plain Markdown.
+This is usually used in Webhooks to provide an information about a new post or any event that occurred.
+It can also be used for displaying results from a bot or used as a content instead of plain Markdown.
+Embeds may look something like quote blocks, but with more content like fields, footers, etc.

-All properties can be set in custom embed apart from [Provider](Embed_Provider 'Guilded.NET.Base.Embeds.Embed.Provider'),
-which can only be received when fetching information about a link.

-Embeds may look something like quote blocks, but more customizable with fields, footers, etc.

 | Constructors | |
 | :--- | :--- |